 The clearest counterpart to PR Newswire is Business Wire, which seems to be firmly rooted in disseminating in quarterly earnings announcements and financial disclosures.

 Beyond its business and financial concentration, Business Wire—like its peers—allows you to segment news geographically and by industry.

 ⇨ Bottom line: If you seek a newswire vehicle that is recognized for its financial news connectedness, its online newsroom integration solution and its multitude of circuits and distribution lists, this may be the best route for you.

 PRWeb, also owned by Cision, claims it is the highest-rated SEO press release service.
 It also touts its reporting capabilities that help you gauge how many times your news was viewed or appeared in RSS feeds or was indexed by search engines.

 They guarantee your news will reach 1,200 websites that have a combined viewership of 12 million.
 On top of that, their overall lower distribution fee, combined with the ability to upload an unlimited number of image/video assets, PR Web seems to be a great value.

 ⇨ Bottom line: If you’re looking for a value-driven service that does the job, PR Web is a great option.

-Unlike the services above, Cision allows users to research individual or categories of journalists by role (e.g., news assignment editors, community affairs reporters, columnists, blogger, etc.) subject (computer-aided design, electrical engineering, green building, home remodeling, etc.) outlet or editor location.
-It also enables you to search journalist via keyword.
+Unlike the services above, Cision allows users to research individuals or categories of journalists by role (e.g., news assignment editors, community affairs reporters, columnists, blogger, etc.) subject (computer-aided design, electrical engineering, green building, home remodeling, etc.) outlet or editor location.
+It also enables you to search journalists via keyword.